open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
 If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
 An agent can also recommend itself.
 This means that the _findAssistant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.

-Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be sent a _findAssistant_ event with the same _dialogEvent_ parameter.
+Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-se the _findAssistant_ event with the same accompanying context.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
 The _discoveryManifests_ parameter is mandatory and should contain an empty array if no discovery agents are to be recommended.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.

 Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
 They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
 There is also nothing to stop an agent recommending servicing agents and discovery agents in its response.

 The recommending agent is free to use any mechanism it wants to generate the _score_.

-### 1.17 requestFloor Event [INFORMATIVE]
+### 1.20 requestFloor Event [INFORMATIVE]

     {
-      ovon ": {
+      "ovon": {
-        schema ": {
+        "schema": {
-          version ":"0.9.4"
+          "version": "0.9.4"
         },
-        conversation ": {
+        "conversation": {
-          id ":"someUniqueIdForTheConversation"
+          "id": "someUniqueIdForTheConversation"
         },
-        sender ": {
+        "sender": {
-          "speakerUri" : "tag:agentRequestingFloor.com,2025:1234"
+          "speakerUri": "tag:agentRequestingFloor.com,2025:1234"
         },
-        "events ": [
+        "events": [
           {
-            "eventType":""requestFloor",
+            "eventType": "requestFloor",
             "to": {
-              "speakerUri":"tag:some_Convener.com,2025:"
+              "speakerUri": "tag:some_Convener.com,2025:"
             },
             "parameters": {
-              "reason":"interjection",
+              "reason": "interjection"
+            }
+          },
+          {
+            "eventType": "utterance",
+            "to": {
+              "speakerUri": "tag:some_Convener.com,2025:",
+              "private": true
+            },
+            "parameters": {
-              "dialogEvent ": {
+              "dialogEvent": {
-                "speakerUri ": "tag:agentRequestingFloor.com,2025:1234",
+                "speakerUri": "tag:agentRequestingFloor.com,2025:1234",
-                "span ": { "startTime ": "2024 -08 -31 T10 :05:00 Z"} ,
+                "span": { "startTime": "2024-08-31T10:05:00Z" },
-                "features ": {
+                "features": {
-                  "text ": {
+                  "text": {
-                    "mimeType ": "text / plain ",
+                    "mimeType": "text/plain",
-                    "tokens ": [
+                    "tokens": [
-                      { "value ": "I have background information that could be useful at this point."}
+                      { "value": "I have background information that could be useful at this point." }
                     ]
                   }
                 }